undergoddy/teamfight_tactics_analysis/README.md

 - [RiotDeveloper](https://developer.riotgames.com/) account for api key

 ## How it works
 - *tft_matches_data_extraction.ipynb* extracts data (it can be rather heavy, 60000 matches ~1.2GBs).
 API default limits are - 20 requests every 1 seconds(s), 100 requests every 2 minutes(s), so extraction can take some time.
-Matches data is preseneted in the form of heavy nested jsons(example in repo).
+Matches data is preseneted in the form of heavy nested jsons(example in repo, use [jsonviewer](https://jsonviewer.stack.hu/) to read normally).
 Only challenger games for now.
 - *matches_data_transformation.ipynb* parses useful data from a pile.
 I used simple python list/dict/set methods as they are simple and fast.
 Main functions parse augment placements, augments mean placement, character placements, character-item placement.
 All data have patch, region, set labels to choose from.

 ## What's next